Data Wrangling

 True

-So now we know that all of our samples in the metadata are also in our expression data, but are they in the same order?
-We can check this by comparing the order of x and y:
+So now we know that all of our samples in the metadata are also in our expression data, but we don’t know if they in the same order.
+We can check the order of our data by comparing the order of x and y:

 # Check if the order of x and y is the same